Home / Fabrics / Upholstery / How to Reupholster a Drop-in Seat in 12 Steps

 5. Finishing the corners

 Open out the fabric at the corners and hammer a temporary tack in the centre to hold (omit this stage if using staples).
-Fold the excess fabric on each side to the centre to make a pleat and tack or staple in place; remove the temporary tack.
+Fold the excess fabric on each side to the center to make a pleat and tack or staple in place; remove the temporary tack.

 6. Finishing shaped corners